Regulations governing private participation in transmission network will be out early in 2025, Ramokgopa says

 He further confirmed that work was being done on legislation that would determine the framework for wheeling and feed-in tariffs.

 “[This is needed] so that we're able to accelerate private-sector investment, so that we don't necessarily have to rely on public procurement.
 What the wheeling and feed-in tariff does is it creates an additional dispensation for private-sector participation, so that they can enter into a power purchase agreement without having to wait for government.
-And the wheeling framework is going to give significant meaning to that,” Ramakgopa said.
+And the wheeling framework is going to give significant meaning to that,” Ramokgopa said.

 He added that it was becoming increasingly apparent that significant reform was also needed in the distribution space.

 “You have seen now in the public domain the amount of leakage that is there when at the municipal level.
 We know that the municipal debts to Eskom announced are R90-billion.
 Consumers’ debt to all the municipalities is R347-billion.
 It's a sector in crisis and it requires intervention that has a technical nature [and] a regulatory nature.
-That's an area that is receiving attention,” Ramakgopa said.
+That's an area that is receiving attention,” Ramokgopa said.

 Comments